+b.
+Max(T):

+Do not delete tones.

+c.
+Specify:

-- b.
-MAX(T):Do not delete tones. - c.
-SPECIFY: Every tone-bearing unit must be linked to a tone.
+Every tone-bearing unit must be linked to a tone.

-In Trommer's (2011) analysis, the combined effect of a discontinuous morpheme and a highranked contiguity constraint lead to inward spreading to achieve adjacency between the parts of the circumfix.
+In Trommer's (2011) analysis, the combined effect of a discontinuous morpheme and a high-ranked contiguity constraint leads to inward spreading to achieve adjacency between the parts of the circumfix.
 This is illustrated in the following OT analysis of overwriting with the verb re-somá in (92).
 The faithful candidate in (107a) violates contiguity, since the H tones belonging to the circumfix are not adjacent.
-Furthermore, they each violate \FLOAT(H).
-These tones can replace the underlyingly-linked tones as in (107b) to avoid \FLOAT(H) violations, but contiguity is still violated by the intermediate L. An alternative candidate with a floating L (realized as a downstep) equally violates contiguity (107c).
-Removing this intermediate L tone satisfies contiguity, but introduces a fatal SPECIFY violation (107d).
+Furthermore, they each violate FLOAT(H).
+These tones can replace the underlyingly linked tones, as in (107b), to avoid FLOAT(H) violations, but contiguity is still violated by the intermediate L.17 An alternative candidate with a floating L (realized as a downstep) equally violates contiguity (107c).
+Removing this intermediate L tone satisfies contiguity, but introduces a fatal Specify violation (107d).
 Thus, the optimal candidate is (107e), where one of the H tones spreads to derive full overwriting.

-&lt;sup>16We assume that the H tones belong to the circumfix cannot be deleted due to a high-ranked constraint on
+17We assume that the H tones belonging to the circumfix cannot be deleted due to a high-ranked constraint on morpheme realization (e.g. RealizeMorpheme; Kurisu 2001).